Welcome to our dedicated media page which includes latest press releases...

 WSSCC’s Executive Director

-Mr Dominic O’Neill has been recently appointed as WSSCC’s Executive Director and joins in September.
+Mr Dominic O’Neill is WSSCC’s Executive Director who joined in September 2020.
 Mr O’Neill brings an array of experiences in the development industry on a national and global level.
-He currently serves as Chief Operating Officer for the World Wildlife Fund International.
-He is also a non-executive Director on the Board of the Global Alliance for Improved Nutrition (GAIN) and has held the position of the UK’s Executive Director on the Board of the African Development Bank.
+He previously served as Chief Operating Officer for the World Wildlife Fund International.
+He is a non-executive Director on the Board of the Global Alliance for Improved Nutrition (GAIN) and has held the position of the UK’s Executive Director on the Board of the African Development Bank.
 Mr O’Neill joined the World Wildlife Fund in 2017, after 15 years with the Department for International Development (DFID), most recently as Head of the United Nations and Commonwealth Department.
 Born in the UK, Mr O’Neill has qualifications in environmental health and water.

 Head, Global Policy, Advocacy, Innovation Unit